jeseyfried/jonathanseyfried.github.io/podcasts.md

 ---

 ## Overview of My Podcasts
 My current podcast project is *The Historian's Notebook* which has its own [companion section within this website](/historiansnotebook).
 In 2023, I did a 45-episode podcast titled *A Socialist Reads Atlas Shrugged*.
 You can listen to both of these podcasts from popular audio streaming platforms like iTunes or Spotify.
 On this page you'll find embedded audio players as well.
+On this page you will find summaries of both these projects.

 ### The Historian's Notebook